-- (Notes) 1.
-Interest rates on lending of funds and that on receipt of surplus funds are reasonably determined taking into account interest rates on the market. - 2.
-For lending/borrowing from the cash management system, transaction amounts are omitted from the table above because of their frequent occurrence. - 3.
-Taking into account general transaction and past trading performance, transfer of rights to market from termination of license agreements is conducted at reasonable price after mutual consultation. - 4.
-Guarantees of obligations are made for bank loans, and guarantee fees are calculated based on the guarantee amount.
+(Notes) 1.
+Interest rates on lending of funds and that on receipt of surplus funds are reasonably determined taking into account interest rates on the market.

+2. For lending/borrowing from the cash management system, transaction amounts are omitted from the table above because of their frequent occurrence.

+3. Guarantees of obligations are made for bank loans, and guarantee fees are calculated based on the guarantee amount.

-7. Per share information
+8. Per share information

-(1) Net assets per share: ¥ 798.18
+(1) Net assets per share: ¥ 757.10

-(2) Net income per share: ¥ 147.72
+(2) Net income per share: ¥ 122.23

-(3) Diluted net income per share: ¥ 147.65
+(3) Diluted net income per share: ¥ 122.18